Setup

 Unstable version

-Only recommended if you have experience with the command line.
-Go 1.20+ needs to be installed.
+Only recommended if you are comfortable with the command line.
+Requires Go 1.25 or newer.

 git clone https://github.com/Forceu/Gokapi.git .